CloverJoy/JulietPersia-bot/README.md

 3. country covid19 information.
 4. Magic the gathering card information
 5. Timer for seconds, minutes, and hours
+6. Juliet now can read Tarot!
+1 card and 3 cards spread!
-6. Next project, working with collector
+7. Next project, working with collector

 Webpage powered with React, Chakra-ui, express, webpack.
 Deployment powered with Google cloud compute engine, docker, and docker-compose